Neighbourhoods

 If you want to do something positive and ambitious in your neighbourhood, but it feels too difficult or daunting that’s where we can help.
 You can do it… with some coaching, advice and hands-on help to guide you through, especially in fundraising, developing your organisation, and building community support.

 Anfield in North Liverpool was an early case study in Jess’ PhD study on ‘Self-Renovating Neighbourhoods as an alternative to gentrification or decline’.
-Homebaked bakery and community land trust show how local people can still ‘self-renovate’ even as their neighbourhoods are being torn down around them.
+Homebaked bakery and community land trust showed how local people can ‘self-renovate’ even as their neighbourhoods are being torn down around them.
 It was in Anfield that Ronnie Hughes tested his idea Coming Home – renovating and renting out otherwise-empty properties for absent landlords.
-Nearby Anfield Cemetery is one of AHF’s clients as they try to rescue the South Chapel within Kemp’s masterpiece of park planning.
+Nearby Anfield Cemetery was one of AHF’s clients as they tried to rescue the South Chapel within Kemp’s masterpiece of park planning.

 Blackpool, King of the Coast, presses all our buttons as the seaside underdog.
 Jess has a long relationship with the town, partly through the wonderful Carl Carrington who entertained his mates in York by getting a job at Blackpool and then fell in love with the place and has been there more than 12 years.
-Delighted to be involved now through AHF supporting Blackpool Grand Theatre
+Jess was delighted to be involved through the AHF supporting Blackpool Grand Theatre

-After years of closure, there is new hope on the horizon for Byrne Avenue Baths, the 1930s Grade II listed swimming pool complex in Rock Ferry, Wirral.
-With Jess’s support through the Architectural Heritage Fund, Byrne Avenue Trust have successfully taken over the lease of this much-loved building following years of complex negotiations and now aims to restore and re-open the building as a thriving community space and sports centre, while preserving the history and heritage of the Baths.
-The group are taking a phased approach to this extensive restoration process (see their website – it’s exemplary!) and will be opening at least parts of the building as soon as possible so that everybody can begin to enjoy this stunning space.
+After years of closure, there was new hope on the horizon for Byrne Avenue Baths, the 1930s Grade II listed swimming pool complex in Rock Ferry, Wirral.
+With Jess’s support through the Architectural Heritage Fund, Byrne Avenue Trust successfully took over the lease of this much-loved building following years of complex negotiations.
+The group took a phased approach to this extensive restoration process to open different parts of the building as soon as possible so that everybody could enjoy this stunning space.

-Christ Church in Crewe, Cheshire, with its gothic reviva tower, baptistery and courtyard garden, is one of very few remaining historic buildings in the heart of Crewe town centre and the only ‘green lung’.
-The Diocese and the Council are working together with Citizens Advice Bureau to consider new potential uses and establish a Friends group as a first step towards a community management trust.
+Christ Church in Crewe, Cheshire, with its gothic revival tower, baptistery and courtyard garden, is one of very few remaining historic buildings in the heart of Crewe town centre and the only ‘green lung’.
+The Diocese and the Council were working together with the Citizens Advice Bureau to consider new potential uses and establish a Friends group as a first step towards a community management trust.
+Jess supported them through Architectural Heritage Fund, including accessing an early-stage grant in 2018, and following up with a larger grant to support a project officer tasked with establishing a new trust to take on the asset.

 The work we do is baited with challenge and Victoria Pier is one of the sadder tales of neighbourhoods we’ve supported.
 The Grade II listed structure was dismantled by contractors and the empty space where it once stood looks an eerie sight on Colwyn Bay.
 After sections of the pier collapsed during storms in February 2017, the Welsh government gave the go ahead to pull it down.
 Before this, the poor maintenance of its delicate heritage and a lengthy ownership battle (both depressingly common features of piers across Britain) put the pier at continued risk.
-Jericho Road worked with the Colwyn Victoria Pier Trust to rescue and restore the pier, and although it is a tragedy to lose such an amazing building, now the same team are looking to the future to redevelop a shorter pier where the old structure once stood.
+Jericho Road worked with the Colwyn Victoria Pier Trust to rescue and restore the pier, and although it was a tragedy to lose such an amazing building, the same team were able to look to the future and redevelop a shorter pier where the old structure once stood.

 Neighbourhood Services Company and Alt Valley Community Trust have taken a long lease on the collection of historic buildings at Home Farm in Croxteth Park, Liverpool.
 They run it as a working Victorian Farm, alongside the Rare Breeds herds of cattle, an Environmental Education Centre, and many special events serving vulnerable groups in a disadvantaged area.